 An individual should prepare for a contested divorce by seeking the advice of three licensed and qualified professionals, a divorce attorney, a therapist, and an accountant.
 Your divorce attorney will represent or advise the individual about court proceedings.
 The therapist is there to help the individual develop a strategy to remain calm.
 The accountant is present to give the individual an understanding of how much the contested divorce may cost.
 The individual should work on a one to three-year plan with the accountant to learn how the divorce may impact their finances in the near future.

-If the individual suspects their former partner has been hiding money or assets, they should talk to their attorney about hiring a forensic accountant.
+If the individual suspects their former partner has been hiding money or assets, they could talk to their Austin collaborative divorce attorney about hiring a forensic accountant.
 The forensic accountant investigates the former partner’s financial transactions to make sure the former partner is being honest.
 If the individual has a former partner that is emotionally and/or physically abusive, they should also consult a domestic violence advocate.
 They may need to develop strategies on how to interact with their former partner to avoid confrontations, anger, and exhaustion.

 The definition of a contested divorce

 In a contested divorce, the parties are in conflict over some aspect of the divorce, such as child custody or spousal support.
 The parties can hire a mediator to try and resolve disputes.
 An individual should be prepared for this not to work.

 The individual should also be prepared for the nature and subject of the dispute to change.
 At first, a former partner may focus on financial issues.
 Then the other partner may focus on legal child custody.
 Later one of the partners may attempt to call off the divorce completely.
 The individual should talk to their therapist about how to deal with different scenarios and to see if divorce is something they actually want to go ahead with.